VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/actions README.txt

 	in an animation with multiple stimulating actions the Skyrim actor will get stimulation equal to the highest stimulation defined for them plus 10% of all other stimulation defined for them
 "maxStimulation" (float): a stimulation threshold after which this action will no longer generate any stimulation
+	this for example can be used by actions like kissing to prevent the Skyrim actors climaxing from kissing alone "stimulationFaction" (object): a faction that the actor can be put in to modify the stimulation they receive from this action (see form fields)
+"maxStimulationFaction" (object): a faction that the actor can be put in to modify the maximum stimulation they can receive from this action (see form fields)
-	this for example can be used by actions like kissing to prevent the Skyrim actors climaxing from kissing alone "fullStrip" (bool): When true executing this action will fully strip this Skyrim actor (if fully undress mid scene is enabled in the MCM)
+"fullStrip" (bool): When true executing this action will fully strip this Skyrim actor (if fully undress mid scene is enabled in the MCM)
 "moan" (bool): When true the Skyrim actor will do moaning sounds when this action is played.
 "talk" (bool): When true the Skyrim actor will talk when this action is played.